femnad/casastrap/README.md

 Why?
 ====

-Because installing and setting everything by hand is insufferable.
-I mean, I can't remember the time the compilation of some packages failed with the same errors and I had to lookup which package contained the necessary header files.
+Because Ansible is too much fun.

 How?
 ====

-Edit `paths.yaml` to your heart's content and run the desired playbooks.
-For installing the fish-shell from git:
+Edit `paths.yaml` and run the desired playbook(s).
+For installing fish-shell from git:

-    ansible-playbook install-fish.yaml
+    ansible-playbook install-fish.yaml [ <other Ansible parameters> ]